 Swisscom’s remuneration policy in relation to the Group Executive Board is designed to attract and retain highly qualified and motivated professionals and executive personnel in the long term, and to provide the latter with an incentive for the sustainable enhancement of corporate value.
 It is systematic, transparent and long-range.

-The total remuneration paid to the highest-earning member of the Group Executive Board (CEO, Urs Schaeppi) increased by 0,1% compared to the prior year.
-The increase in total remuneration paid to the Group Executive Board is attributable to the one-time special contribution made to the pension plan to offset the impact of the reduction in the conversion rate for employees born in 1969 or earlier.
-The increase this caused in retirement provision contributions was largely compensated by the lower variable remuneration .
+The total remuneration paid to the highest-earning member of the Group Executive Board (CEO, Urs Schaeppi) increased by 1.9% compared to the prior year.
+The increase in total remuneration paid to the Group Executive Board and the CEO is primarily attributable to the higher variable remuneration as compared to the previous year.

 |CHF in thousands||Total Group

-(2) Employer contributions to social security (AHV (old-age and survivors' insurance), IV (disability insurance), EO (Income Compensation Scheme) and FAK (family allowances compensation fund) incl. administration costs such as daily benefit insurance (KTG) and accident insurance) are included in the total compensation.
+(2) Employer contributions to social security (AHV (old-age and survivors' insurance), IV (disability insurance), EO (income replacement scheme) and FAK (family allowances compensation fund) incl. administration costs such as daily benefit insurance (KTG) and accident insurance) are included in total remuneration.

-(3) Includes the share of the special contribution to the pension fund attributable to the members of the Group Executive Board.
-Swisscom is paying the non-recurring contribution to mitigate the impact of pension reductions as a result of the lowering of the conversion rate on 1 July 2017.
+(3) The 2016 figure includes the share of a one-time special contribution attributable to the members of the Group Executive Board that was made to the pension fund to mitigate pension reductions as a result of the lowering of the conversion rate.

 |Group Executive Board members||Number of